Auckland (FS2)

 We will be learning to read new tricky words and consistently spell the Phase 3 tricky words.
 Phase 4 is a consolidation phase which aims to enhance the children’s recognition and recall of all previously learned graphemes, and support their application to read and write polysyllabic words.
 It also supports their reading and spelling of words with adjacent consonants or blends (e.g. st, cr, dr, nt, scr).

-This term we will also be revisiting the spelling and reading of high frequency words and practising full stops, capital letters and finger spaces for sentence writing.
 Each phonics lesson is broken down into four sections: revising previously taught sounds, teaching a new sound, practising writing and reading the sound, and applying the sound to read and write words.
 This structure provides a secure routine that the children quickly get used to and enjoy.

 Please continue to refer to the mini-books that the children have brought home earlier in the year, as they will help to practise the decoding of words and the recognition of tricky words.